Cathedral of the Blessed Sacrament (Sacramento, California)

 The Cathedral of the Blessed Sacrament is the mother church of the Roman Catholic Diocese of Sacramento, in Sacramento, capital of the state of California.
-The cathedral holds the diocesan bishop’s throne or “cathedra”, which represents the bishop's teaching authority over his flock.
-The present ordinary of the Diocese of Sacramento is Jaime Soto, appointed by Pope Benedict XVI.
+It is the seat of Bishop Jaime Soto.
 The cathedral is located downtown at the intersection of 11th and K Streets.

 The cathedral is considered both a religious and civic landmark.
 The diocese stretches from the southern edge of Sacramento County north to the Oregon border and serves approximately 1,000,000 Catholics.
 The diocese encompasses 102 churches in a 42,000 square mile region.
 The Cathedral of the Blessed Sacrament is one of the largest cathedrals west of the Mississippi River.
 Because of its size, it has sometimes been used as the site of final funeral Masses for former governors of California, most recently that of Pat Brown in 1996.

 History

 With construction beginning in 1887, Sacramento’s Cathedral of the Blessed Sacrament is an example of the strength and history in Sacramento's architecture.
 Since many of the buildings date back to the mid-19th century, Sacramento is home to the largest concentration of buildings dating back to the California Gold Rush era in the United States.
 With a recent restoration project that loops together the Catholic culture, the legacy of gold miners, visions of a vibrant downtown and the sentiments of Sacramentans who spent some of life's most memorable moments within the church's walls, the Cathedral of the Blessed Sacrament combines Sacramento's history with its modern-day life.

 Among the first of thousands to seek his fortune in the Sacramento region during the California Gold Rush, Patrick Manogue had aspirations that differed from many of his fellow fortune seekers.
 His goal was to earn enough money to finance a trip to Paris, where he planned to enroll in seminary college and become a Roman Catholic priest.

 While studying in Paris in 1860, Manogue became enchanted by the cathedrals and their role in a city's community life.
 In 1886, Manogue was appointed as Sacramento's first bishop.
 Inspired by churches he'd seen in European plazas, Manogue worked to secure property just one block away from the State Capitol, with a dream of building a cathedral in Sacramento.
 Manogue modeled the cathedral after L'Eglise de la Sainte-Trinite (The Church of the Holy Trinity) in Paris.
 Once completed, there was no cathedral equal in size west of the Mississippi River.
 The building is a modified basilica form approximately 200 ft long and 100 ft wide, and it seats 1400 people.
 The central bell tower rises 215 ft.